 Up until now many of us will have likely not paid vast attention to overheating when designing and building our homes.
 But this is all set to change with the publication of Building Regulations Part O: Overheating.

-The updated Building Regulations will take effect from June 2022 and while the measures in Part O are not designed to guarantee comfort, they are there to protect the occupants’ health and welfare.
+The updated Building Regulations took effect from June 2022 and while the measures in Part O are not designed to guarantee comfort, they are there to protect the occupants’ health and welfare.

-Here’s what you need to know about Building Regulations Part O as a self builder or extender ahead of its implementation this year.
+Here’s what you need to know about Building Regulations Part O as a self builder following its implementation this year.

 What is Building Regulations Part O?